Introduction

 2. Print the paper circuits.

 3. Solder the paper circuits.
-Here is a guide on how to do this.
+There is a detailed guide on how to do this below.

 4. Design a panel layout, or use mine.